Lady Rain works as a daytime stock trader and writes about crafts and travels. She spends her weekends doing papercraft models and painting.

 Paper quilling designs are beautiful and fun to create.
 Fringed flowers are one of the many types of flowers that can be created with craft paper and quilling paper.
 This article shows you how to make quilled fringed flowers for paper quilling projects.
 The step-by-step paper quilling instructions are easy to follow.

-The free paper quilling tutorials will teach you how to get started with paper quilling, and how to use the correct tools and craft materials.
+The free paper quilling tutorials at the end of this article will teach you how to get started with paper quilling, and how to use the correct tools and craft materials.
 You will also learn how to form quilling patterns with quilled paper.
 With the knowledge of all the basic shapes in paper quilling, sophisticated patterns can be created for quilling projects.

 There are some basic tools and materials for paper quilling which you will need to make fringed flowers.